medibloc/panacea-core/docs/did.md

 }
 ```

+Currently, the `controller` in the `verificationMethod` must be equal to the [DID subject](https://www.w3.org/TR/2020/WD-did-core-20200907/#dfn-did-subjects).
+It would be extended later.

-The Key IDs in the `authentication` are references to one of public keys specified in the `publicKey`.
+The Key IDs in the `authentication` are references to one of public keys specified in the `verificationMethod`.
 The spec of the `authentication` would be extended in the future.

 The Panacea DID Document doesn't contain the `service` field currently.
 It would be extended soon.